 After a year at the White House, Colleen returned to St. Louis to marry her husband, who was studying medicine at Washington University of St. Louis, and to be nearer to her father, who was battling Alzheimer’s disease there.
 She continued to maintain ties to the nation’s capital, serving five years as a St. Louis-based fellow for the Washington, D.C.-based Ethics and Public Policy Center.
 She also launched an op-ed column for the St. Louis Post-Dispatch and became a regular commentator on religion, politics and culture in the national media.

-Colleen’s writing has been published by dozens of print and online outlets, including The New York Times, Washington Post, National Review Online, Weekly Standard, Christianity Today and First Things.
+Colleen’s writing has been published by dozens of print and online outlets, including The New York Times, Washington Post, National Review Online, Christianity Today, and First Things.
 She has served as a columnist for America, Our Sunday Visitor and Lay Witness, winning a Catholic Press Association award for her work in the latter.
 Colleen has contributed to several anthologies and other books in addition to her own and has been quoted as an expert by dozens of American and international publications and news agencies, including the Associated Press, U.S. News & World Report, The Washington Post, Chicago Tribune and The Christian Science Monitor.

 In the broadcast arena, Colleen has made more than 350 appearances on such television and radio networks as CNN, FOX News, MSNBC, ABC News, PBS, NPR and the CBC.
-For seven years, she served as creator and host of “Faith & Culture,” a weekly television and radio interview show that aired internationally on EWTN, the world’s largest religious media network, and on Sirius Satellite Radio and Relevant Radio.
-Colleen also served as executive producer and anchor of “EWTN News Nightly with Colleen Carroll Campbell,” launching the network’s first-ever television newscast from the show’s studios near Capitol Hill.
+For seven years, she served as creator and host of “Faith & Culture,” a weekly television and radio interview show that aired internationally on EWTN, the world’s largest religious media network, and on Sirius XM Radio and Relevant Radio.
+Colleen also served as executive producer and founding anchor of “EWTN News Nightly with Colleen Carroll Campbell,” launching the network’s first-ever television newscast from the show’s studios near Capitol Hill.
 In 2013, she anchored EWTN’s live television coverage of the historic election and installation of Pope Francis in Rome.
 In the course of her television career, Colleen has interviewed dozens of political, cultural and religious leaders, including senators, congressmen, cardinals, archbishops, Vatican officials, bestselling authors, filmmakers, songwriters, artists, activists and academics.

 Colleen’s second book was My Sisters the Saints: A Spiritual Memoir.
 Published by Random House in 2012, My Sisters the Saints interweaves the story of her 15-year spiritual search with the stories of the six women saints who guided her on her way.
-The book has sold more than 90,000 copies in English and has been published in Spanish, Portuguese, Polish and as an audiobook.
+The book has sold more than 100,000 copies in English and has been published in Spanish, Portuguese, Polish and Slovak.
 Praised as “a beautiful and inspiring story” by bestselling novelist Mary Higgins Clark, “provocative … charming and instructive” by Kirkus Reviews and “touching … thoughtful and gracious” by Booklist, My Sisters the Saints won a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award.
 Colleen has spoken widely about the book, most notably as commencement speaker at several universities and as the keynote speaker for a 2015 international gathering of scholars at the University of Avila in Spain to commemorate the 500th anniversary of the birth of St. Teresa of Avila.